-We are a full-service construction company providing cost-effective solutions and controls in support of nuclear, defense, energy, and hazardous waste industries for the Department of Defense (DOD), Department Of Energy (DOE), United States Army Corps of Engineers (USACE), and other federal, state, and local government entities.Government Services Government Projects
+We are a full-service general contractor providing cost-effective solutions and controls in support of nuclear, defense, energy, and hazardous waste industries for the Department of Defense (DOD), Department of Energy (DOE), United States Army Corps of Engineers (USACE), and other federal, state, and local government entities.Government Services Government Projects

 Environmental Clean-Up + Management

 The reactors at Hanford, established in 1943, produced plutonium for America’s defense program for over 40 years.
-The massive amounts of liquid and solid hazardous waste created as a by-product of the plutonium-making process, continue to be the focus of the environmental cleanup efforts that have been underway for the last 30+ years.
+The massive amounts of liquid and solid hazardous waste, created as a by-product of the plutonium-making process, continue to be the focus of the environmental clean-up efforts that have been underway for the last three decades.

-At Elite Construction and Development, we support the U.S. Department of Energy as part of our Mentor-Protégé partnership with Washington River Protection Solutions, LLC (WRPS), in the substantial undertaking of hazardous waste cleanup and environmental remediation in and around the Hanford area.Learn More
+At Elite, we support the U.S. Department of Energy (DOE) as part of our Mentor-Protégé partnership with Washington River Protection Solutions (WRPS) in the substantial undertaking of hazardous waste clean-up and environmental remediation in and around the Hanford area.About Our Mentor-Protégé Partnership

 Quality Assurance Manager